datawire/ambassador-docs/docs/emissary/3.2/howtos/prometheus.md

    YAML to a file called `ambassador-monitor.yaml`, and apply it with `kubectl`.

-    If you are running an $productName$ version higher than 0.71.0 and want to scrape metrics directly from the `/metrics` endpoint of
+    Scrape metrics directly from the `/metrics` endpoint of
     $productName$ running in the `ambassador` namespace:

     ```yaml